Akuli/teek/docs/tutorial.rst

     window.on_delete_window.connect(tk.quit)

-This line tells pythotk to run :func:`tk.quit` when the window is closed.
+This line tells teek to run :func:`tk.quit` when the window is closed.
 By default, nothing happens when the user tries to close the window.
 You can connect it to any other function or method as well, which is useful for things like "Do you want to save your changes" dialogs.